-Here are four storylines from Sunday’s NASCAR Pennsylvania 400 at Pocono Raceway.
+Here are NASCAR Headlines from Sunday’s Pennsylvania 400 at Pocono Raceway.
 Jeff Gordon is this week’s number one storyline:

 Jeff Gordon picked up his first win in nearly a year on Sunday, and he can thank two people: his teammate and Mother Nature.
 On a restart with 62 laps ago, Jimmie Johnson, who was leading the race, got loose on a restart and wrecked himself and Matt Kenseth, who in turn took out Denny Hamlin.
 Gordon missed the crash, and took the lead when the caution came out.
 After the yellow came out, the skies opened up, and the driver of the No. 24 Chevrolet finally won a race in 2012.

 This was not a good day for Junior Nation.
 Dale Earnhardt Jr. busted a transmission on Lap 51.
 He had to go to the garage.
 He did return to the race, but finished 32nd, his worst of the season.
 But because of 2nd place Kenseth’s wreck, Junior stayed in the points lead.